JakeWheelerGitHub/Week-2-Challenge-/README.md

 # Loan Qualifier App / Week 2 Challenge

-This is a loan qualifier application.
-It asks for credit score and loan Size, and calculates debt-to-income ratio and loan-to-value ratio.
+This is a command line interface loan qualifier application.
+It asks for user's credit score and loan size, and calculates debt-to-income ratio and loan-to-value ratio.
 Using these values the application matches the user with the loans that they qualify for and optionally saves them to a .csv file.
 This allows users to quickly and easily determine which loans they qualify for.

 ---

 ## Technologies

-This application is written in the python language.
+This application is written in the python 3.7 language.
 It uses the "sys", "csv", and "pathlib" modules along with the "fire" and "questionary" libraries.
 It has been developed and tested on MacOS

 ---
 ## Instillation